appc/spec/SPEC.md

 #### Container Runtime Manifest

+The executor starts at least two containers: the root-container and then a container for each app defined in the manifest.
-A container executes one or more apps with shared PID namespace, network namespace, mount namespace, IPC namespace and UTS namespace.
+The app sub-containers share a PID namespace, network namespace, mount namespace, IPC namespace and UTS namespace.
 Each app will start pivoted (i.e. chrooted) into its own unique read-write rootfs before execution.

-The definition of the container is a list of apps that should be launched together, along with isolators that should apply to the entire container.
+The root-container has a list of apps that should be launched, along with isolators that should apply.
+Isolation applied to the root-container constrains all of the applications in aggregate and then each app can have its own constraints.
+For example a user might want to give 2GB to the root-container and guarantee 1.5GB to a particular app sub-container.
+Other app sub-containers under the root will share the 500MB that remains.

-This is codified in a [Container Runtime Manifest](#container-runtime-manifest-schema).
+These relationships are codified in a [Container Runtime Manifest](#container-runtime-manifest-schema).

-This example container will use a set of three apps:
+This example root-container will have three app sub-containers:

 | Name                               | Version | Image hash                                      |
 |------------------------------------|---------|-------------------------------------------------|